framework-interop/http-module-interface/README.md

 If your module provides a router, or should catch incoming HTTP requests, you should implement the `HttpModuleInterface`.
-It is a special kind of module that allows you to provide a StackPHP middleware.
+It is a special kind of module that allows you to provide a PSR-7 middleware.
 The middleware can catch incoming requests and react accordingly.

+## PSR-7 middleware?

+PSR-7 does not directly specify middlewares, it's only a PSR about request and response objects.
+However, middlewares have been built on top of PSR-7.
+The most common one is the middleware used by *zend/stratigility* and the one you should use to work with the `HttpModuleInterface`.

 ## How to write an HTTP module